 5. Controversy couldn’t damage it

 If you want a high-paying job in the marketing industry—one of the best careers to aim for is public relations management.
-The reason that public relations managers demand such a high salary is due to the fact that they’re the ones responsible for ensuring that a brand maintains a positive image in the eyes of the public—especially when controversy arises.
+The reason why public relations managers demand such a high salary is due to the fact that they’re the ones responsible for ensuring that a brand maintains a positive image in the eyes of the public—especially when controversy arises.

 Though sometimes, controversy arises to levels where even the best PR managers on the planet couldn’t put a positive spin on it.
 That’s when the strength of the brand becomes its own PR.